 I started out studying painting at San Francisco Art Institute, but got very distracted by all that bluegrass.
 It’s hard to imagine how that would have made more sense as a career path; I did a lot of waitressing and working retail along the way.
 In the past decade, I’ve begun to teach more frequently, and find I quite like that too.
 Playing in a bluegrass band was the thing I was doing until I figured out what I was gonna do with my life.
 Along the way I had two daughters, and spent a lot of time driving on field trips and decorating birthday cakes.
 Here it is decades later, and I’m still playing in a bluegrass band …

 A composer with over 100 recorded songs, Kallick has participated in the recording of 17 albums, the latest of which is Time, released in 2012.

-- had five title tracks and albums — Call Me A Taxi, Walkin’ In My Shoes, Warmer Kind Of Blue, and Between the Hollow and the High-Rise and Time — each spend a year in the upper echelon of the national bluegrass charts
+- had five title tracks and albums — Call Me A Taxi, Walkin’ In My Shoes, Warmer Kind Of Blue, Between the Hollow and the High-Rise, and Time — each spent a year in the upper echelon of the national bluegrass charts

 - performed and recorded with the Frank Wakefield Band;

 - written and recorded award-winning music for children and families …

 - appeared on three high-profile Rounder collections of bluegrass songs by women, as well as noteworthy compilations of songs about baseball, trains, spiritual matters, families, broken hearts, Christmas, and mothers …

 - toured throughout North America, Europe, and Japan …

 - received a Lifetime Membership from the California Bluegrass Association

 She lives in Oakland, CA.